prestodb/presto-yarn/README.md

 ## Presto App Package configuration

-Follow the steps here and configure the presto-yarn configuration files to match your cluster requirements.
-The main configuration options are available at presto-yarn-package/src/main/resources directory in the repository. appConfig.json and resources-[singlenode|mutlinode].json files are the two major configuration files you need to configure before you can get Presto running on YARN.
+There are some sample configuration options files available at presto-yarn-package/src/main/resources directory in the repository. appConfig.json and resources-[singlenode|mutlinode].json files are the two major configuration files you need to configure before you can get Presto running on YARN.
 Copy the presto-yarn-package/src/main/resources/appConfig.json and presto-yarn-package/src/main/resources/resources-[singlenode|multinode].json to a local file naming appConfig.json and resources.json respectively.
 Update these sample json files with whatever configurations you want to have for Presto.
 If you are ok with the default values in the sample file you can just use them as-is.
+Follow the steps here and configure the presto-yarn configuration files to match your cluster requirements.

+Please note that changing these files manually is needed only if you are going to install Presto on YARN manually using Slider.
+If installing via Ambari, you can change these configurations from the Slider view.

 ### appConfig.json